joanna-miller/specialty_beer/README.md

 ## Setup/Installation

-* To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/joanna-miller/{repository_name}.git`
+* To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/joanna-miller/better-beer-bureau.git`
-* Navigate to top level of the directory with command `cd {repository_name}`
+* Navigate to top level of the directory with command `cd better-beer-bureau`
 * To install bundler for managing gems run command `gem install bundler`
 * To install gems into the project run command `bundle install`
 * Launch PostgreSQL to run a persistent database management server with command `postgres`
-* To recreate database, run command `rake db:setup`
+* To recreate database with default data, run command `rake db:setup`
 * To run tests using rspec, run command `rspec`
-* To run a live server, from the root level of the project directory in your terminal, run command `rails server`
+* To run a live server run command `rails server`
 * To interact with application, navigate to http://localhost:3000/ in a web browser.
 * Exit live server, press Ctrl+C in your terminal